 at this time, my research interests turned toward journalism history

 and I also maintained an interest in current media reform issues.
+Soon, I became very frustrated when examining my own background -for

 I saw that I had participated with disparate groups that were each generally